FREE Shipping on Orders Over $100 | Same Day Shipping Available For Select Products.Learn More

 Professional players typically gravitate toward cues in the 18–21-ounce range, though personal preference and playing style ultimately determine the ideal weight.
 A heavier cue delivers more power behind your shots, making it excellent for breaking or when you need to drive balls across the table with authority.
 Conversely, lighter cues offer superior control and finesse, allowing for more delicate position play and precise shot-making.

-Testing different weights helps you discover what feels natural in your hands.
-Many pros start with a 19-ounce cue as a baseline, then adjust based on their developing preferences and the demands of their playing style.
+In other words, Thomas' recommendation is not to blindly follow what others are doing, but instead to try a few different weights and decide what feels natural in your hands.
+Like Thomas, many pros start with a 19-ounce cue as a baseline, then adjust based on their developing preferences and the demands of their playing style.

 Standard cues measure approximately 58 inches, and while many consider it to be a one-size-fits-all approach, not everyone agrees.
 Some taller players benefit from longer cues to maintain proper stance and bridge position, while shorter players might find better control with a slightly smaller one.